-Elements may vary, and couples can choose to incorporate all or just some of them, but here is basically what that entails:
+While the elements may vary, and couples can choose to incorporate all or just some of them, a traditional ceremony often consists of the following:

 Guests arrive at the ceremony locale to the sounds of ukulele music.